m-kupiec/compendium-react/README.md

   > [React](https://react.dev/learn/referencing-values-with-refs)

 Rules:

 - "Don’t read or write `ref.current` during rendering.
 If some information is needed during rendering, use state instead.
 Since React doesn’t know when `ref.current` changes, even reading it while rendering makes your component’s behavior difficult to predict." ([React](https://react.dev/learn/referencing-values-with-refs))
 - "During the first render, the DOM nodes have not yet been created, so `ref.current` will be `null`.
 And during the rendering of updates, the DOM nodes haven’t been updated yet.
 So it’s too early to read them.
 React sets `ref.current` during the commit.
 Before updating the DOM, React sets the affected `ref.current` values to `null`.
 After updating the DOM, React immediately sets them to the corresponding DOM nodes.
 Usually, you will access refs from event handlers.
 If you want to do something with a ref, but there is no particular event to do it in, you might need an Effect." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))
 - "If you stick to non-destructive actions like focusing and scrolling, you shouldn’t encounter any problems.
 However, if you try to modify the DOM manually, you can risk conflicting with the changes React is making. . . .
 Avoid changing DOM nodes managed by React.
 Modifying, adding children to, or removing children from elements that are managed by React can lead to inconsistent visual results or crashes . . .
-You can safely modify parts of the DOM that React has *no reason* to update.
+You can safely modify parts of the DOM that React has _no reason_ to update.
 For example, if some `<div>` is always empty in the JSX, React won’t have a reason to touch its children list.
 Therefore, it is safe to manually add or remove elements there." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))

 Usage:

 - > ```jsx
-  > import { useRef } from 'react';
+  > import { useRef } from "react";
   >
   > /* ... */
   > const ref = useRef(0);
   > ```
   >
   > `useRef` returns an object like this:
+  >
   > ```jsx
   > {
-  >   current: 0 // The value you passed to useRef
+  >   current: 0; // The value you passed to useRef
   > }
   > ```
   >